unbit/uwsgi-quota/README.md

 This is another plugin developed for the upcoming uwsgi.it service.

-It allows the customer Emperor to set quota on startup and to monitor it constantly.
+It allows the customer's Emperor to set quota on startup and to monitor it constantly.

 The plugin exposes the `setquota:<path> <uid> <bytes>` hook and the `--alarm-quota <alarm> <path> [percentage]` option.